samishken/lab/CKA-Exam/Storage/README.md

 - `kubectl get persistentvolume`

 ##### Persistent Volume Claims
+- pointer to the configuration of HOW we want the mount to be implemented
 - Persistent volumes are created by Admins
 - Persistent Volume Claims are created by Users
 - Once the PVC are created, k8s binds the PV to PVC based on the request and properties set on the volume.